KDKHD/StoryEvolutionTracker/README.md

 bash deploy_lambda
 ```
 Ensure your lambdas get deployed to Region us-east-1 (this should be the default so you do not need to worry).
 You can check this by going to your lambdas in the AWS console and checking in the top right.
+- You have to give your EC2 IAM user (arn for your EC2) permissions to execute all of the deployed lambdas.
+To do this, go to each lambda, configurations, permissions, add permissions and give your EC2 ARN invoke function permissions.
+- You also have to give the analysisService-dev-keyphrase function permission to access aws comprehend.
+To do this, find the IAM role associated with it, and attach the ComprehendFullAccess policy to it.

 11. **Config Mapping File**
 - Find your AWS account ID (by click on your username in the top right, and the string of numbers next to "My Account")